How to Leverage Your Back Office for Growth

 When you think of the functions that will help your company grow, you probably think of roles like product, marketing, or sales.
 You probably don’t think of your back office – but you should.
-Your back office may not directly earn you money, but with the right approach it can help set you up for faster, more sustainable growth.
+Your back office teams may not directly earn you money, but with the right approach it can help set you up for faster, more sustainable growth.

 First things first: what are back office functions?

 While the customer-facing “front office” tends to generate revenue (sales, marketing, etc), back office operations include all the functions required for a company to actually run – HR, payroll, payment processing, accounting and bookkeeping, supply chain management, and more.

 Because these functions generally don’t bring in revenue, companies sometimes dismiss the back office as a cost center.
 It can then be tempting to view back-office tasks like bookkeeping as just a box that needs to be checked – usually with the bare minimum, so you can devote more resources to the front office.

 Naturally, you want to keep your operating costs down.
-But if you only view functions like bookkeeping as an expense to be dealt with, you’re missing out on the ways that high-quality books, and other back-office data, can empower your business.
+But if you only view back office functions like bookkeeping as an expense to be dealt with, you’re missing out on the ways that high-quality books and other back office data can empower your business.

 One of the more obvious benefits of accurate, high-quality bookkeeping is a clearer view of what you’re actually spending money on.
 Understanding your costs is particularly important when it comes to your cash flow – more specifically, where you’re burning cash.